talaia-labs/python-teos/CONTRIBUTING.md

 Code should be, at least, documented using docstrings.
 We use the [Sphinx Google Style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google) for documenting functions.

 ## Test Coverage
+We use [pytest](https://docs.pytest.org/en/latest/) to build and run tests.
 Tests should be provided to cover both positive and negative conditions.
 Test should cover both the proper execution as well as all the covered error paths.
 PR with no proper test coverage will be rejected.